 - 1 teaspoon salt

-- 3 carrots, julienned with a vegetable peeler or coarsely shredded
+- 3 carrots, sliced into matchsticks or coarsely shredded

 - 1 onion thinly sliced

-- 1 jalapeno pepper (optional), seeds removed and thinly sliced
+- 1 jalapeno pepper or red chili pepper (optional), seeds removed, and thinly sliced

 - 2 pounds ground chicken